 These side effects are usually mild and go away within a few weeks.
 It’s common for them to come and go for up to one month after the procedure.

 If the bladder tumor is large or located in a hard-to-reach area, the risk of complications may be higher.
 Although serious complications are uncommon, they can happen.
 One study of more than 9,000 people who had a TURBT found that about 8 percent experienced a serious complication.
+It’s worth noting that the underlying factors behind complications vary widely, including differing tumor sizes, previous surgeries, and other aspects of your procedure and health history.
+This variability may make it difficult for the average person to estimate risk, making it especially important to consult closely with your urologist and surgeon.

 Continue reading to learn more about the most common complications of TURBT.